tomaskala/website/content/posts/cryptopals-set-3/index.md

 By observing the full run of 624 generated numbers (before a twist is applied), we can recover the state array.
 At this point we can clone the generator and keep producing exactly the same output as the original one.
 If the Mersenne Twister generator is used to generate encryption keys or any other cryptographic material, the attacker can simply capture enough output, clone the generator, and then generate the same keys.

 It's improbable that the attacker starts collecting the random data right after the twisting operation has been applied.
 Instead, they will likely start somewhere inside the twisting period.
 As long as they capture 2 x 624 generated numbers, they are guaranteed to observe one full run though.
-They can simply recover the state array, make their generator generate a number, and compare it to the next captured number.
+They can then recover the state array, make their generator output a number, and compare it to the next captured number.
 By iterating this process, they will eventually match the output, confirming that the recovered state array is correct.

 ## Attack